kursion/gaming-twitchist/README.md

 - `--browser` (default: 'chromium'): which browser to open.
 - `--help`: this option will make you win 10k gold on World of Warcraft !

-eg: `$ twichist --game 'World of warcraft' --limit 20 --browser firefox`
+eg: `$ twitchist --game 'World of warcraft' --limit 20 --browser firefox`

 # Dependencies